shinymetal6/A_os/drivers/USB_Device/readme.txt

  If the field requested_len is not specified or specified as 0 the driver will wake up the process at each packet received.
 In this case the timeout value is ignored and is disabled.
- Conversely, if requested_len is specified the driver will wake up the process whe the requested_len is reached or a timeout occours.
+ Conversely, if requested_len is specified the driver will wake up the process when the requested_len is reached or a timeout occours.

  There are several examples in SampleProcesses